Red Sox vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have played as the favorite in five of their past 10 games and won three of those contests.
+- The Red Sox have played as the favorite in five of their past 10 games and have gone 4-1 in those contests.

 - When it comes to hitting the over, the Red Sox and their opponents are 5-5-0 in their last 10 games with a total.